Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 We have proposed matching policies that use the information of an optimal solution to the MP, which involves an approximation of the demand and supply queue-lengths.
-The study of the asymptotic performance of the aforementioned policies requires first to show a connection between \eqref{eq:Profit}, which involves the stochastic queue-lengths, and the objective of the MP.
-In other words, we first need to show how the approximation of the queue-lengths is derived before we are able to analyze the asymptotic performance of the policies.
-We do this by developing a fluid approximation of the demand and supply queue-lengths in Section~\ref{sec:fluid model}, and, then, using the fluid approximation, we show that our proposed matching policies are asymptotically optimal in Section~\ref{sec:Performance Analysis}.
+The study of the asymptotic performance of the aforementioned policies requires \amy{showing} a connection between \eqref{eq:Profit}, which involves the stochastic queue-lengths, and the objective of the MP in \eqref{eq:max_A_w_v3G}. \amy{We do this by developing and analyzing a fluid model that approximates the demand and supply queue-lengths in Section~\ref{sec:fluid model}.
+We then use that analysis in Section~\ref{sec:Performance Analysis} to develop an asymptotic connection between \eqref{eq:Profit} and \eqref{eq:max_A_w_v3G}.}